2023 Uruguayan Primera División season: Relegation

 Relegation is determined at the end of the season by computing an average of the number of points earned per game over the two most recent seasons: 2022 and 2023.
-The three teams with the lowest average at the end of the season will be relegated to the Segunda División for the following season.
+The three teams with the lowest average at the end of the season were relegated to the Segunda División for the following season.

+Season awards

+On 1 February 2024 the AUF announced the winners of the season awards, who were chosen by its Technical Staff based on voting by managers and captains of the 16 Primera División teams as well as a group of local sports journalists.
+36 players were nominated for the Public's Player and Team of the Season awards according to their ratings and evaluations by the Technical Staff throughout the season.